MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/how-to-configure-materialized-views.md

 ## Query data from materialized views

 In this example, we have a source container partitioned on `accountId` and a view partitioned on `emailAddress`.
-Without the view, queries that only include the `emailAddress` would have been cross-partition, but now they can use be executed against the view instead to increase efficiency.
+Without the view, queries that only include the `emailAddress` would be cross-partition, but now they can use be executed against the view instead to increase efficiency.

 Querying data from materialized views is similar to querying data from any other container.
-You can use the Azure portal, Azure SDKs or REST API to query data in materialized views.
+You can use the Azure portal, Azure SDKs, or REST API to query data in materialized views.

 ### [.NET](#tab/dotnet)